Some of my favorite books on the subject, but absolutely not exhaustive! What are some others that you like? Please share in the comments.

 Twenty-five years ago, I was going through my “Beat” phase.
-I read Kerouac, Ginsberg and others and enjoyed the Bohemian vibe of the ear.
+I read Kerouac, Ginsberg and others and enjoyed the Bohemian vibe of the era.
 But I’m not really into that anymore.
 Fortunately, this book alternates chapters between jazz musicians and Beats.
 I read just the jazz chapters and found it to be a really interesting—if too short—look at the role that drugs played in so many famous jazz musicians’ lives.
 Some, like Louis Armstrong (marijuana), seemed to be able to compartmentalize their use.
+Others, such as Jackie McLean (heroin) managed to overcome their addictions.
 But for people like Bird (heroin and alcohol), Prez (alcohol), and Lady Day (also heroin and alcohol), addiction ultimately cut their lives tragically short and impaired their output.

 The Boston Jazz Chronicles; Richard Vacca (2012)

 The only book about Boston’s vibrant jazz history that I am aware of.
 Mostly about the local music scene in the ’40s and ’50s.
 Even includes a map of where all the top clubs were (e.g., Storyville, The Hi-Hat, etc.)

 Cookin’: Hard Bop and Soul Jazz 1954-65; Kenny Mathieson (2012)